19hours/sg-statutes/Acts/Legal Profession Act.md

 [40/96]

-(5) Nothing in subsection (4) shall be construed as affecting the power of the court of 3 Judges of the Supreme Court to suspend a solicitor from practice on an application to make the order to show cause absolute under section 98.
+(5) Nothing in subsection (4) shall be construed as affecting the power of the court of 3 Judges of the Supreme Court to suspend a solicitor from practice on an application to make a final order pursuant to an order to show cause under section 98.

 [42/2005 wef 01/01/2006]